top of page

 Not sure which type?
 See our detailed comparison: Continence Pads vs Continence Pants: What's the Difference?

-For carers: Products with tear-away sides simplify changes
+• For caregivers: Products with tear-away sides simplify changes.

 Your lifestyle should guide your choice—not just absorbency.

-✓ Wetness indicators: Shows when change is needed (helpful for carers)
+• Wetness indicators: Shows when a change is needed (helpful for caregivers).

-✓ Proper fit: Measure waist/hip size for best results
+• Proper fit: Measure waist/hip size for the best results.

-A continence assessment helps you access these funding options.
+A continence assessment can help you access these funding options.

 📅 Book an assessment to explore funding: McQuel Healthcare Australia-wide.